Threats to Medicaid – Get Informed!

 We need your support in this effort to protect Medicaid and people with disabilities.
 Here’s how to help:

-• Send a welcome letter to introduce yourself to your federal and state lawmakers and let them know how important Medicaid is to you.
+• Send a welcome letter to introduce yourself to your federal lawmakers and tell them how important Medicaid is to you.
 We’ve included a Sample Welcome Letter.

 GET INFORMED